Trading fees statistics

 How do trading fees differ for investing platforms?

 Trading platforms have made investing for the average person extremely easy through the use of apps.
 However, this does come with a cost.
 All trading platforms have fees – either flat or foreign exchange rates that vary considerably depending on which platform you choose to trade on.
-We conducted a survey on how much the average trader invests and looked into 13 trading platforms to compare their trading fees to see how much they vary for different types of investors.
+We conducted a survey on how much the average trader invests and looked into 13 trading platforms to compare their trading fees to see how much they vary for different types of investors (as of June 2022).

 - Over a decade, the average UK investor could lose £12,400 on broker fees.